Banking in Spain

 bunq is a Dutch online bank founded in 2012.
 The bank offers multiple international bank accounts with multiple currencies, for both personal and business banking.
 “Get your Spanish bank account in 5 minutes” is what they say.

 A NIE is required, however, bunq gives you 90 days to supply that number.
-This is a great help when moving to Spain as it can take weeks to receive an NIE. bunq have also confirmed that Spanish accounts have a Spanish IBAN.
+This is a great help when moving to Spain as it can take weeks to receive an NIE. bunq has also confirmed that Spanish accounts have a Spanish IBAN.

 bunq offers free banking for their standard account, there are also subscription accounts with additional features.
-The free account includes Apple Pay, Google Pay, 3 accounts, a unique payment link, up to 22 currencies, a virtual credit or debit card, and several more features.
+The free account includes Apple Pay, Google Pay, three accounts, a unique payment link, up to 22 currencies, a virtual credit or debit card, and several more features.

 N26 – The Mobile Bank